Home / Blog / Business financial ratios

 Efficiency ratios for operational effectiveness

-Asset turnover ratio: what it indicates about revenue generation
+Asset turnover ratio: analyzing revenue generation efficiency

 Asset turnover ratio = revenue / total assets

-Inventory turnover ratio: importance in managing stock levels
+Inventory turnover ratio: optimizing stock management

-Accounts receivable turnover: understanding collection efficiency
+Accounts receivable turnover: evaluating collection efficiency

 Accounts receivable turnover = net credit sales / average accounts receivable